vipulnaik/diet-exercise-health/events/2024/2024-07-18-excessive-morning-activity-and-abdominal-pain-in-the-afternoon.md

 should have tried to strain even less (I tried keeping straining to a minimum, but should have aimed for even less).

+## Eighteen days later (2024-08-05)

+Having gone to sleep aroun 11:15 PM last night, I woke up initially at 6:47 AM to urinate, then went back to bed and properly got up around 7:30 AM.
+I had stronger bowel pressure than usual, so I had to go for bowel movement with less buildup time than usual.
+Retrospectively, I feel like some of the ingredients in the Kitava meal (including the onions) may have had some unexpected destabilizing effects on my bowel movement cycle, though the lesser sleep on Friday and Saturday were also likely contributing factors (but I do think the extra work I was able to do and the flow I was able to get into due to that made it worthwhile).

 ## Current learnings

 I've been updating [best practices around abdominal